harivignesh-m/fea-1D-bar/README.md

 # fea-1D-bar
-Code written in MATLAB to solve FEA 1D Linear bar element problems
+Code written in MATLAB to solve FEA 1D Linear bar element problems Created as a Mini Project with fellow contributors:

+* Guru Prasaath P
+* David Smith Sundarsingh
+* Gopi Karthick R

 ### Script file:
 Linear_bar_selfWeight_final2.m is the script file which has the finite element code
 ### Code: